upasadena/interactive-cyoa-tutorial/docs/mechanics/images.md

     ![](../images/94_image_right.png)

+## Allow the Player to upload Images

 ---

-Learn more what you can do with Images in the [Reference].
+Learn more about what you can do with Images in the [Reference].

 <!-- URLs -->
 [Reference]: /appendix/reference/#images